 Retro is trending nowadays; you see it everywhere in web design, posters, flyers, logos and of course Badges.
+We love using badges for drawing attention to specials on landing pages and can help spruce up otherwise boring pages on service business sites.
 So today we are also going retro and creating an interesting retro badge in Photoshop.
 Before we start designing let’s see what we need to get this done.

 Minimal patterns: http://www.graphicsoulz.com/premium-item/free-minimal-pattern-set-vol3/

 Open Photoshop and create a new file, set the width to 1000px and height to 825px for this.

 Let’s start with the background, first create a new layer (select the new layer option from the layer panel or click on Layer> New> Layer) and fill it with color # eeeded using the ‘Paint bucket Tool’.

 Select the background layer we have created above and click on Filter> Noise> Add Noise.
 Add 1% noise with ‘Gaussian’ and ‘Monochromatic’ checked.